ros2/design/articles/intraprocess_communication.md

 If the history QoS is set to `keep all`, the buffers are dynamically adjusted in size up to the maximum resource limits specified by the underlying middleware.
 On the other hand, if the history QoS is set to `keep last`, the buffers have a size equal to the depth of the history and they act as ring buffers (overwriting the oldest data when trying to push while its full).

+Note that in case of publishers with `keep all` and `reliable` communication, the behavior can be different from the one of inter-process communication.
+In the intra-process case, the middlewares use buffers in both publisher and subscription.
+If the subscription queue is full, the publisher one would start to fill and then finally the publish call would block when that queue is full.
+Since the intra-process communication uses a single queue on the subscription, this behavior can't be exactly emulated.

 Buffers are not only used in `Subscription`s but also in each `Publisher` with a durability QoS of type `transient local`.
 The data-type stored in the `Publisher` buffer is always `shared_ptr<const MessageT>`.

-A new class derived from `rclcpp::Waitable` is defined, denominated `SubscriptionIntraProcessWaitable`.
+A new class derived from `rclcpp::Waitable` is defined, which is named `SubscriptionIntraProcessWaitable`.
 An object of this type is created by each `Subscription` with intra-process communication enabled and it is used to notify the `Subscription` that a new message has been pushed into its ring buffer and that it needs to be processed.

 The `IntraProcessManager` class stores information about each `Publisher` and each `Subscription`, together with pointers to these structures.